Five Essential Oils for Massage Therapy

 For thousands of years healers, and spiritualists practiced the art of balance through what is today considered alternative medicine.
 To those in 3000 BCE massage was the medicine of healing.

-Throughout the years, herbals and aromas were combined to enhance healing and health through balancing, mind, body, spirit, and emotions.
+Throughout the years, herbals and aromas were combined to enhance healing and health by balancing, mind, body, spirit, and emotions.
 Today the practice of aromatherapy massage continues the tradition of a balanced body in achieving healthy emotions through sensory healing.